antoniolukic/dog-guardians/README.md

 ## Overview

-Čuvari-pasa is a modern web application built using React, Spring Boot, and PostgreSQL.
+Čuvari-pasa is a modern web application built using *React*, *Spring Boot*, and *PostgreSQL*.
 It offers a convenient platform akin to Uber, but tailored specifically for dog walking services.
 Users can register, find dog walking opportunities, and even offer their own services as dog walkers.

 ## Getting Started

-To get started with Čuvari-pasa, follow these simple steps:
+To get started with Čuvari-pasa, follow these steps:

 1. Clone this repository to your local machine.
 2. Navigate to the project directory of frontend and install dependencies `npm install`.